• Shoe Polish and Care Products for Shoes, Sneakers and Leather Goods

 This lesson shows you how to prolong the useful life of all your leather shoes, whether they are a pair of Blake or Goodyear shoes.

-Your leather shoes, boots, and ankle boots can be maintained and protected.
+Your leather shoes, boots, and ankle boots can be maintained and protected with leather care products

-Remove the shoe lace to avoid soiling them and block the eyelets.
+Remove the laces to prevent them from getting dirty and clogging the eyelets.

 See the products used

-Brush your shoes vigorously, using your shoe cleaning brush to remove any excess dirt.
-Pay particular attention to the wax stitching.
+Using your shoe brush, brush your shoes vigorously to remove all excess dirt.
+Pay particular attention to the stitching.

 See the products used